 DLA is one of the disability benefits for children.
 Special help and financial support is available for young kids who are disabled or deaf as they grow through childhood.

 The money helps to pay for the extra costs involved when taking care of a child with a disability.
 To qualify, your child must not be over the age of sixteen (16) and (either):

-The lowest DLA child rates 2017 start at £22 and the highest rate is £141.10 a week.
+The lowest DLA child rates 2021 start at £23.70 and the highest rate is £152.15 a week.
 The amount you get depends on the level of help needed for the child.
-As a rule the child will need an assessment to determine what help is best for them.

-The Disability Living Allowance (DLA) for children is a tax-free benefit.
-It gets made up from 2 separate components or parts.
+The Disability Living Allowance for children is a tax-free benefit.
+It is made up from two (2) separate components (parts).

 |Care Component||Weekly Rate|

 |Mobility Component||Weekly Rate|

 Note: The total amount of DLA you get depends on the individual circumstances.
 Your child may qualify for one part only or for both components.